-Wezep Hattemerbroek Combination, or WHC Wezep as they are most commonly known are an amateur football club from from Wezep – Hattemerbroek in the Gelderland region of central Netherlands who were formed on the 1st October 1930, originally as Hattemerbroek Football Association (HVV).
+Wezep Hattemerbroek Combination, or WHC Wezep as they are most commonly known, is an amateur football club from Wezep-Hattemerbroek in the Gelderland region of central Netherlands, who were formed on the 1st October 1930, originally as Hattemerbroek Football Association (HVV).

 However, the

-KNVB, the Dutch FA, refused to recognise the new set up and enforced them to
+KNVB, the Dutch FA, refused to recognise the new setup and forced them to

 competition in 1948-49, where they were defeated 2-1 by Amsterdam AMVJ.